Links

 For you to access some AWS service via REST, it's necessary to use this type of account.
 With it, the component is responsible for generating the headers of authentication and signing the message.
 To make it possible, we use the AWS 4 signature.

-IMPORTANT: for DynamoDB, it's necessary to specify the header:
+For DynamoDB, it's necessary to specify the header:

 • X-Amz-Target = DynamoDB_20120810.GetItem

-if you want to search an item in the database
+If you want to search an item in the database

 • X-Amz-Target = DynamoDB_20120810.PutItem